 In a variety of cases, spouses who jointly titled their separate property argued that they did not intend to donate the separate property to the marital estate, but had some other motive in mind for the joint title – such as facilitating a refinance of a residence, or ensuring that the asset could easily transfer to the other spouse upon death.
-And without fail, those arguments fell on deaf ears, thanks the “clear & convincing” evidence standard.
+And without fail, those arguments fell on deaf ears, thanks to the clear & convincing evidence standard.

 But every once in a while, a Colorado court finds that joint title is not conclusive to the ownership of the asset, and the funds were simply “parked” in an account without an intent to convey ownership.
-It happens so rarely that when a case does come along, family law attorneys pay attention.
+It happens so rarely that when a case does come along, it is newsworthy in the family law world.

 Totality of Circumstances Showed Jointly-Titled Funds Remained Separate

 Boyd3In re: Marriage of Boyd, (Colo.App.
 2020) (Unpublished Decision). is one of those rare decisions.
 And an important caution – not only is it rare for an asset held in joint title to be held to be separate property, it’s also very fact-specific, and even with similar-sounding facts & motivations, there is no assurance whatsoever that a court in a different case would similarly conclude that jointly-titled funds remained separate property.
 Most cases hold the property to be marital property.